 Schermerhorn, John and Mary Memorial Scholarship Fund

-For a Noble County high school senior pursuing a career in an agriculture-related field.
+For a high school senior who is a Noble County resident who will graduate from Central Noble High School or East Noble High School or West Noble High School and is pursuing a career in an agriculture-related field.
 One-time payment of $500. (cfnc)

 Donor Fund Story: